ibm-cloud-docs/account/iam-roles-management.md

 |------|---------|
 | Editor |  Can edit and update the role display name, description, and the actions mapped to it.   |
 | Administrator | Create, edit, update, and delete custom roles and assign other users in the account access to the Role management service |
-{: caption="Table 1.
-Actions for Role management service" caption-side="top"}
+{: caption="Actions for Role management service" caption-side="top"}

 ## Creating custom roles in the console
 {: #custom-access-roles}